Greater Swiss Mountain Dog Health

 Swissys are in general a healthy breed, but health issues that can occur in any large breed dog have been seen in the Greater Swiss Mountain Dog.
-As breeders, we strive to eliminate genetic health problems through a very selective breeding program.
-But that is a goal, not a reality.
+Breeders strive to eliminate genetic health problems through a very selective breeding program, but that is a goal, not a reality.
 It's important to understand that health issues can occur in any Swissy, regardless of the pedigree or breeder.
 Please keep in mind that all dogs, purebred and mixed dogs alike, have health issues, including show dogs, working dogs, and family companions.

 Swissy Health Concerns